-- An Alarm Control Switch (model EIB1529RC) or a Fire/CO Alarm Controller (model EIB450) should be incorporated into the system and be readily accessible to all occupants so that the source of an alarm can be quickly identified. - · All Alarms must be cleaned and maintained regularly. - A qualified person must be on call to quickly remove any nuisance units (i.e. units with red light flashing rapidly) which are causing all the other Alarms to sound.
+- An Alarm Control Switch should be incorporated into the system and be readily accessible to all occupants so that the source of an alarm can be quickly identified. - · All Alarms must be cleaned and maintained regularly. - A qualified person must be on call to quickly remove any nuisance units (i.e. units with red light flashing rapidly) which are causing all the other Alarms to sound.